ben-vargas/ai-sdk-provider-gemini-cli/docs/language-model-v2-implementation.md

 };
 ```

-### 2. LanguageModelV1CallOptions
+### 2. LanguageModelV2CallOptions

-The options passed to doGenerate:
+The options passed to doGenerate and doStream in v5-beta:

 ```typescript
 export type LanguageModelV1CallOptions = LanguageModelV1CallSettings & {